akinreposition/travel-itinerary-platform/README.md

 ## Deployment

-### Vercel (Recommended)
+### Netlify
 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to Netlify
-3. Add your environment variables in Vercel dashboard
+3. Add your environment variables in Netlify dashboard
 4. Deploy automatically

 ### Other Platforms
 The app can be deployed to any platform that supports Next.js:
-- Netlify
+- Vercel
 - AWS Amplify
 - Railway
 - DigitalOcean App Platform